 What I find really useful about this bullet journal is that I can open it out and lay it flat, there’s no trying to flatten it like you have to with a glue bound notebook, there’ll be no spine damage and the pages remain intact.
 The paper feels really smooth and inviting to write on too, the Schneider ball point pens, and my own coloured pens and highlighters, all write beautifully on it.
 And I can also very easily rip pages out when I make mistakes…

 Funnily enough I was thinking about getting myself a desk planner to try and keep track of which clients’ posts I need to write on which days.
-Since going freelance back in May, I’ve been incredibly lucky to start working with some really lovely clients and I don’t want to let anyone down.
+Since going freelance, I’ve been incredibly lucky to start working with some really lovely clients and I don’t want to let anyone down.

 So what, if anything, have I learned from starting my own bullet journal?
 Well, I’d like to share these three thoughts with you:

 - Get a pen and ruler and just make a start.
 Looking at a blank notebook (and Pinterest) is so daunting but it’s like writing a blog post, sometimes getting started is the hardest thing and once you do, things start flowing.

 - You will make mistakes, unless you are supernaturally gifted and perfect, in which case you are very lucky.
 But it doesn’t matter, this is your bullet journal and it only has to work for you, no-one else.
 This is where the ability to rip out pages easily is brilliant for confidence building.
 No-one else need know that it took you five tries to crack your monthly planner and blogging schedule layout.

 - It is fun.
 Really.
 I wish I’d started one months ago.